 In 1927, Heinrich Helbing GmbH became a subsidiary of Norddeutsche Hefeindustrie AG, which then evolved into Deutsche Hefewerke GmbH – one of the largest yeast manufacturers in Europe.
 The city of Hamburg owes a great deal to the inventor of its oldest spirit brand.
 It is no coincidence, therefore, that local town squares, buildings, roads and even a school are named after Heinrich Helbing.

 Helbing is at home around the world and deserves its own spot in every refrigerator.
-Whether it is served as a special digestif as part of a restaurant dinner, as an after-dinner tipple following a hearty meal at home, as a round of drinks at the local pub or just for pleasure – there’s always a good reason to enjoy Helbing!
+Whether it is served as a special digestif as part of a restaurant dinner, as an after-dinner tipple following a hearty meal at home, as a round of drinks at the local pub or in a drink – there’s always a good reason to enjoy Helbing!